-- New Horizons Disability Empowerment (PY19) Free Ride Advocacy Program.
-Awarded \$10,000 in public service funding to assist Low Moderate Clientele (LMC).
-Program is ongoing and they plan on expending funds by June 30, 2020. - People Who Care (PY19) Serving Prescott residents with transportation services and provide a much needed door-to-door assistance that helps them live in their own homes.
-Awarded \$10,000.00.
-Program is on-going and they plan to expend funds by the end of the program year. - The Launch Pad Teen Center (PY19)- Workforce Development Program Awarded \$6,373.
+- New Horizons Disability Empowerment (PY20) Free Ride Advocacy Program.
+Awarded \$14,146.00 in public service funding to assist Low Moderate Clientele (LMC).
+Program is ongoing and they plan on expending funds by June 30, 2021. - People Who Care (PY20) Serving Prescott residents with transportation services and provide a much needed door-to-door assistance that helps them live in their own homes.
+Awarded \$14,146.00 Program is on-going and they plan to expend funds by the end of the program year. - Yavapai Big Brothers Big Sisters (PY20)- Quality Assurance Program.
+Awarded \$10,000.
 Program.
-Program should spend all funds by first quarter PY20. - West Yavapai Guidance Center (PY19) Senior Peer Mentoring Awarded \$22,327.
-Project Complete.
+Program should spend most of its dollars by end of program year.